JohnMannion51/go-problems-work-sheet/README.md

 Running the code

 To run the code in this repository, the files must first be compiled.
 The Go [compiler](https://golang.org/doc/install) must first be installed on your machine.
 Once that is installed, the code can be compiled and run by following these steps.
 We assume you are using the command line.

 Clone this repository using Git.
-> git clone https://github.com/data-representation/go-examples  (url of git repository) Change into the folder.
+1. git clone https://github.com/johnmannion51/go-problems-work-sheet (or other url of git repository) Change into the folder.
-> cd go-examples
+2. cd go-problems-work-sheet
 Compile the first file with the following command.
-> go build 01-hello-world.go
+3. go build 01-hello-world.go
 (this will produce an executable file)
 Run the executable produced.
-> ./01-hello-world.exe
+4. ./01-hello-world.exe
 Hello, world!
 Repeat steps 3 and 4 above, replacing the filenames as appropriate.
 > go compile <filename.go>